millionairesdigest/Millionaires-Digest-Contact-Form/readme.txt

 == Description ==

-Allow users to have a contact form with the ability to control whether or not they want to display it based on their member type with special thanks and all credits going to buddydev for the original plugin.
+Give users the ability to have a contact form with the ability to control whether or not they want to display it based on their member type with special thanks and all credits going to buddydev for the original plugin.

 == Installation ==